noodldocs/noodldocs.github.io/guides/mqtt.md

     <img src="/guides/mqtt/mqtt-guide5.png" class="ndl-image medium"></img>
 </div>

 When you start clicking the background rectangle, you should now be sending messages to the MQTT broker.
-If you bring up you web browser with your Shiftr workspace you should be seing some events entering the system everytime you click.
+If you bring up you web browser with your Shiftr name space topology you should be seing some events entering the system everytime you click.
+Again, remember that the MQTT messages are being sent to a router hosted somewhere in the cloud, which means that any device with an internet connection can now connect to your Noodl app, or vice versa, by sending messages to the router.

 <div class="ndl-images">
     <img src="/guides/mqtt/mqtt-guide6.gif" class="ndl-image medium"></img>
     <button class="ndl-copy-nodes-button" onClick='copyJsonToClipboard({"nodes":[{"id":"3b093066-8241-2d44-8430-07b7e37b6977","type":"Group","x":177,"y":141.5,"parameters":{"backgroundColor":"#FFFFFF"},"ports":[],"children":[{"id":"ada2b412-3417-a23c-b4c2-86a5dfa1d480","type":"Text","x":197,"y":223.5,"parameters":{"sizeMode":"contentSize","alignX":"center","alignY":"center","text":"Hello","color":"#171717","fontFamily":"Arial","position":"absolute","fontSize":{"value":30,"unit":"px"}},"ports":[],"children":[]}]},{"id":"f95cf4c6-2ad9-c84b-882d-865d015193c0","type":"Send Message","x":-30.5,"y":139,"parameters":{"topic":"mytopic","payload":"myvalue"},"ports":[],"children":[]},{"id":"fb4aa28a-06fc-6b1b-128c-78cb989e1455","type":"Number","x":191.5,"y":298,"parameters":{"value":25},"ports":[],"children":[]}],"connections":[{"fromId":"3b093066-8241-2d44-8430-07b7e37b6977","fromProperty":"onClick","toId":"f95cf4c6-2ad9-c84b-882d-865d015193c0","toProperty":"Send"},{"fromId":"fb4aa28a-06fc-6b1b-128c-78cb989e1455","fromProperty":"savedValue","toId":"f95cf4c6-2ad9-c84b-882d-865d015193c0","toProperty":"payload-myvalue"}]})'></button>
 </div>

 You can inspect the messages in Shiftr and see the payload that's being sent.
 Also try opening a few browser windows running you simple Noodl app.
-As you will see, there are now multiple nodes in Shiftr that can publish messages to the "mytopic" topic.
+As you will see, there are now multiple clients in Shiftr that can publish messages to the "mytopic" topic.
 Each browser window is a publisher in the broker, as well as your Noodl Editor.

 <div class="ndl-images">
     <img src="/guides/mqtt/mqtt-guide7.png" class="ndl-image medium"></img>